GabeScott/standard-works-vault/General Conference/2011 April - Become as a Little Child.md

 We are all learning important lessons from Liam—lessons about choosing faith and trusting in the Lord.
 Just like Liam, we cannot see our Heavenly Father, but we can listen for His voice to give us the strength we need to endure the challenges of life.

-Could Liam’s example help us to better understand King Benjamin’s words to become as a child—submissive, meek, humble, patient, and full of love? (see Mosiah 3:19).
+Could Liam’s example help us to better understand King Benjamin’s words to become as a child—submissive, meek, humble, patient, and full of love? (see [[Mosiah 3.19|Mosiah 3:19]]).

 These children are providing examples of some of the childlike qualities we need to develop or rediscover in ourselves in order to enter into the kingdom of heaven.
 They are bright spirits who are untarnished by the world—teachable and full of faith.
 It is no wonder the Savior has a special love and appreciation for little children.